alehee/AmbiLed/README.md

   ### Download and Installation
   There's two ways: you can download the master branch with code, check how it's working and compile whole application in *Visual Studio 2019*, or simply download it from link below and run it from *PcLedVisualization.exe*

-  #### Version 1.1.0 *(in progress)*
+  #### Version 1.1.0
-  This version is still in development, you can download the master branch to check the code!

-  #### Version 1.0 - Full Color Range Verion
-  [Here's](https://drive.google.com/file/d/1cXYhwnzx4T2U43efEgOIxQ6MEpvLbJOK/view?usp=sharing) the download link for the newest version of the **Full Color Range Version** program
+  [Here's](https://drive.google.com/file/d/1NZgIxdnwdGgkQ5AI4fisWVxzY6il4d6C/view?usp=sharing) the download link for the newest version of the program

   In the *AmbiLed.zip* archive you can find also the arduino *AmbiLed.ino* code which we will discuss later!
 (It can also be found in master brach *ArduinoScript* folder)

-  [Here's the latest project files](https://drive.google.com/file/d/1oSSAx8QGpx7L8nfB4fKkBkjZXaqRgypt/view?usp=sharing) for the **Full Color Range Version**

   #### What next?
   If the program runs with no problems you are good to go!
 Software preparation will be continued in *How To Use* section so [hop in](#how-to-use) if you want!